Mpho-vincent-makgwe/Mpho-Vincent-Makgwe/README.md

 ### Hi there 👋

-# Entry-Level Full Stack Software Engineering Student 👨‍💻
+# Junior Full-Stack Software Developer 👨‍💻

 ## About me.
-Highly skilled Full-Stack Developer with a strong background in mechanical engineering.
-Proficient in backend development, with experience in MySQL, MongoDB, Firebase, JDBC, Next.js, Node.js, JavaScript, Java, HTML, XML, CSS3, React, Spring, and Spring Boot.
+Highly skilled Junior Full-Stack Software Developer with a strong background in mechanical engineering.
+Proficient in both Java and JavaScript development, with experience in MySQL, MongoDB, Firebase, JDBC, Next.js, Node.js, React, Spring, and Spring Boot.
 Passionate about solving complex challenges in software development and database management systems.
 Strong problem-solving skills and the ability to work effectively in a team-based environment.

 ## Skills 🚀